sunrayyourdev/anime-review/README.md

 ## Credits

-- `@Dylankjy` for motivating to continue this project
+- `@Dylankjy` for motivating me to continue this project